RWTH-HPC/sx-aurora-offloading/docs/debugging.md

 5. GDB can not deal with thread-local variables correctly, because DWARF information about them is invalid.

-6. The following commands don't show information for VE side but show for VH(Vector Host) side using procfs of it.
+6. The following commands don't show information for VE side but show for VH side using procfs of it.
    ```
     info proc
     info proc all